Review repeat buys before money moves.

 Human boundary

-Buyer approves the PO and supplier choice until the customer has connected supplier rails, acknowledgment capture, policy caps, and feedback labels.
+Buyer approves the PO and supplier choice until the customer has connected supplier order paths, acknowledgment capture, policy caps, and feedback labels.

 Success signal